Komdosh/CrackingTheCodingInterview/10-sorting-searching/README.md

 ## 8. Find Duplicates

-You have an array with all the numbers from 1 to N, where N is at most 32,000.
+You have an array with all the numbers from `1 to N`, where `N` is at most 32,000.
 The array may have duplicate entries, and you do not know what N is.
 With only 4 kilobytes of memory available, how would you print all duplicate elements in the array?

 <hr/>